tinamengxq/GDIM32-Final/README.md

 - Maximum interaction distance
 - Detection conditions to ensure that pressing the F key reliably triggers interaction

 Sometimes objects were not detected even when the player was looking at them.
 I tested different angle and distance values and adjusted them to make the interaction feel more natural and consistent.
-My goal was to ensure that the full interaction flow works smoothly: detection, prompt display, and successful triggering.
+My goal was to ensure that the full interaction flow works smoothly: detection, prompt display, and successful triggering.<br><br>